kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 A minor problem with configuration is that even though you can get a build on master straight away, if you want to build another branch, you need to make a commit there so that Vexor can pick it up.

 Vexor also supports SSHing into the build slave, but there is a catch.
-Ssh access is only available while the slave is running.
+SSH access is only available while the slave is running.
 If your build finishes too fast you are out of luck.
 So the trick is to add some sleep statements in you build script.